juniorsundarCasual/TGT/vault/volume-3.chapter-163.md

 "But Master," Markus interjected at this point.
 "While I am fully behind you on your decision to spread your teachings, I hate to point out a glaring issue."

-All eyes on the room turned towards the boy, who was now feeling extremely discomfited.
+All eyes in the room turned towards the boy, who was now feeling extremely discomfited.
 "I don't think we have the certification or official qualification to teach."

 Al smacked his forehead audible while hissing.
 "That's right!"

 "What's wrong?"
 Guy asked with visible confusion.

-"Although I recognise your ability to be a Teacher of magic, because you haven't gone through the proper qualification channels - by that I mean Academies of Magic - you technically do not have the certification to teach magic to others.
-If someone were to find out that you're conducting these lessons on magic, you could get into a lot of trouble with the authorities and the union of Academies and Teachers as a whole," Al explained.
+"Although I recognise your ability to be a Teacher of magic, since you haven't gone through the proper qualification channels - by that I mean an Academy of magic - you technically do not have the certification to teach magic to others.
+If someone were to find out that you're conducting these lessons on magic, you could get into a lot of trouble with the authorities and the union of co-operative of Academies and Teachers as a whole," Al explained.

 "Have I been doing something illegal all this time?"
 Guy exclaimed.